EssCee/SC-s-New-Vegas-Rebalance/data/NVSE/plugins/Stewie Tweaks Readme.txt

 bPreventNPCComments
 Prevent NPCs commenting on various player actions.
 Options (Prevent NPC Topics):
-  iFlags - hexadecimal value containing the sum of all the desired flags. e.g. 0x880 would prevent KnockOverObject and LockedTerminalOrContainerInCrosshair.
+  iFlags - hexadecimal value containing the sum of all the desired flags. e.g. 0x8A0 would prevent KnockOverObject, LockedTerminalOrContainerInCrosshair and ZKeyObject.
 Flags:
  Greeting = 0x1
  SwingMeleeWeapon = 0x2